kurt-krueckeberg/pn/docs/notes.md

 ### SciSpace at <https://typeset.io/>

-[SciSpace at https://typeset.io](https://typeset.io/) goes further with "AI" to help you better comprehend articles it finds.
+[SciSpace at https://typeset.io](https://typeset.io/) goes further to help you better comprehend articles it finds.
 For example, here are two questions I asked on SciSpace:

 - [What are the Clinical Features of Idiopathic Neuropathy](https://typeset.io/search?q=What%20are%20the%20clinical%20features%20of%20idiopathic%20peripheral%20neuropathy?)